 Radiofrequency ablation, commonly referred to as RFA, is an effective long-term treatment for mechanical neck and low back pain due to joint inflammation.
 The goal of radiofrequency ablation is to provide long term relief of joint mediated pain than regular steroid injections can provide.
-It is indicated once the joints have been precisely identified as a primary pain generator and steroid injections are only effective for short periods of time.
+The treatment is indicated once the joints have been precisely identified as a primary pain generator and steroid injections are only effective for short periods of time.
 In the spine, radiofrequency ablation is used for facet joint and sacroiliac joint pain.

 There are two small facet joints in the posterior column of each vertebral segment that provide the spine with both stability and flexibility.
 Facet syndrome occurs when one or more of these joints become inflamed or irritated.
 Patients often report increased back pain with extension or prolonged periods of inactivity like sitting or standing too long.
 Changing positions often improves the pain.